-Any deficit in the RBS is a liability of the Group as Scheme employer and the deficit amortisation payments aimed at removing this deficit may vary dependent on changes in the assumptions underlying the calculation of liabilities and actual experience.
-The Group takes into account the level of present and future payments into the RBS, along with capital expenditure and other investments, when considering the allocation of available cash flow and setting dividend policy.
+Any deficit in the RBS is a liability of the Group as Scheme employer and the deficit amortisation payments aimed at removing this deficit may vary dependant on changes in the assumptions underlying the calculation of liabilities and actual experience.
+The Group takes into account the level of present and future payments into the RBS along with capital expenditure and other investments, when considering the allocation of available cash flow and setting dividend policy.

-The amounts recognised in the balance sheet are determined as follows:
+The amounts recognised in the statement of financial position are determined as follows: